The Surprises & Snubs Of The 2019 BAFTA Nominations

 Advertisement

 But alas, Bohemian Rhapsody is at the forefront of the upcoming BAFTA ceremony as one of this year's second most nominated films.
 What, in the name of cinematic righteousness, is going on?
 The music biopic is one of four films to receive seven nominations (five behind The Favourite's 12).
-It's joined by First Man, a film that hasn't earned much excitable pre-awards season chat, so the logic for positioning Gosling's man on the moon movie as such a hot contender is lost on me.
+It's joined by First Man, a film that hasn't earned much excitable pre-awards season chat and didn't make much of a dent on UK cinema, so the logic for positioning Gosling's man on the moon movie as such a hot contender is lost on me.

-The success of A Star Is Born, which also has seven nominations (five for Bradley Cooper himself), is less surprising.
+The success of A Star Is Born, which also has seven nominations, is less surprising.
 The months of hype and the song "Shallow" making impromptu appearances on mainstream radio are proof enough of its popularity.
 Needless to say, it's a shame that the same award recognition wasn't afforded to the game-changing, record-breaking Black Panther.
 But, you know.
 Whatever.

 Advertisement